virtual-labs/exp-quantitative-techniques-iitk/experiment/theory.md

 2. The accuracy of the obtained results depends on the choice of the fields and the randomness of the line orientations.<br>
 3. This method is more accurate for materials with more grains, and alternate methods are helpful for finer-grained materials.<br>

-<b>b.
+<b>(b).
 ASTM grain size calculation method</b><br> The American Society for Testing and Materials (ASTM) calculation method is a standard approach for determining the grain sizes for metallic materials.
 This method is one of the most commonly used in materials science and metallurgy to quantify the sizes of individual grains in a polycrystalline material.
 ASTM has its guidelines to be followed for the calculation of grain sizes with accurate results, and the same is shown below:<br><br>
 <b>1.
 Sample preparation</b><br>
 Start using the sample preparation route and create a polished sample cross-section. <br><br>
 <b>2.
 Micrograph acquisition</b><br>